 This scoping review has identified the current literature available on critical illness and EOL decision-making models for companion animals (dogs, cats, equids), finding a varied group of publications, of which eight are original studies while 15 are narrative reviews or similar.
-Within these two groups are a range of study designs and publication types respectively.
+Within these two groups are a range of study designs and publication types.
 Twenty key components of the presented models have been identified, which vary in how frequently they appear across these models.
 No model contained all components.
-These components offer a basis from which EOL decision-making models specific to companion animals can be proposed.
-Some components are likely to promote SDM, while others may not necessitate joint engagement from veterinarians and owners.
-Issues, such as the lack of consistency with which these publications have been indexed, have been identified, and suggestions are made for how these could be addressed.
-This would allow publications in this area to be more easily discoverable for researchers interested in this area.